tyrtyrych/BeginningJavaScript/06-arrays/readme.md

     typeof [];
     //=> object

-Unfortunately, JavaScript doesn't have a primitive type for an array -- instead it's considered an `object`, which we'll talk more about in an upcoming section.
+Unfortunately, JavaScript doesn't have a primitive type for an array –– instead it's considered an __object__, which we'll talk more about in an upcoming section.
 So how do we figure out when we've got an array?

 Fortunately, every JavaScript interpreter has a built-in `Array` object that has